percona/k8spg-docs/docs/eks.md

 2. After you have created the EKS cluster, you also need to [install the Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) on your cluster.
 See the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) on adding it as an Amazon EKS add-on.

+    !!! note

+        CSI driver is needed for the Operator to work propely, and is not included by default starting from the Amazon EKS version 1.22.
+Therefore sers with existing EKS cluster based on the version 1.22 or earlier need to install CSI driver before updating the EKS cluster to 1.23 or above.

 ## Install the Operator and Percona Distribution for PostgreSQL

 The following steps are needed to deploy the Operator and Percona Distribution for PostgreSQL in